liseren91/AdventureMeds/replit.md

 - Notification system with unread count badges
 - Cost calculator for team-based pricing estimation
 - Industry-specific use case explorer
+- Breadcrumb navigation on all pages for easy wayfinding

 **Data Export:**
 - CSV export functionality for favorites and comparisons